jtemporal/thirtydaysjourney/_drafts/day-11-earlier.md

 ---
 layout: post
-categories: []
+categories:
+- day 11
+- earlier
 tags: []
 author: jess
 title: day 11 earlier
 excerpt: ''
-date:
+date: 2021-01-13 00:30:00 +0000
-image: ''
+image: "/assets/images/e152168c-a057-425a-80c6-3883cfa9cfdb.jpeg"

 ---
 Dear diary,

+Not much today.

-Not much today, woke up early, bad problem soloing class.
+I woke up early, had a problem-solving class.

-had lunch, a fulw meetings and some re-planning due to Creme
+Had lunch, a few meetings, and some re-planning due to some unforeseen tasks that came up.

-unter seen tasks that were brought to attention by some

-other team today.

 All of that means that I'm a tad tired.

-But today I'll do my practice believing that this will

-energize me and help me sleep better.
+But today, I'll do my practice believing that this will energize me and help me sleep better.

 See you after practice.